Clif2/user-research/interviews/interview1.md

   - sees code for dc as a mix between networking and working on projects

 - precived code for dc as more data science focused ( which seemed a little intimidating )
-  - mid-level skill 'required', seemed like it would be harder for newbie to jump in
+  - mid-level skill  seemed 'required', seemed like it would be harder for newbie to jump in
 - no expections as far a vibe or what to type of activites

 - would have liked to have known how diverse the projects are